 Caves in Matera

 The term sasso (singular of sassi) comes from the Latin word “saxum”, meaning a hill, rock or great stone.
 There sure are a lot of hills and rocks in the sassi!
 Nowadays, the sassi are a tourist attraction that should not be missed.
+Can you imagine living in one of those caves?

-8th Century BC: the Greeks: Magna Graecia
+8th Century BCE: the Greeks: Magna Graecia

 Matera, a beautiful and ancient town with lots of things to do.